Darryn330/Darryn_BSE_Portfolio/index.md

 # BlueStamp Self Driving Car
-Recently, self-driving cars have moved from something coming from a futuristic timeline to real world testing.
-Vehicles such as Waymo have now become increasingly common in society, taking over the role of drivers.
-The project below showcases a simple way to build a self-driving car that allows the user to control it with a device, or have it avoid obstacles in its way.
+Recently, self-driving cars have moved from something we believed would come far later in the future to something we see in our everyday lives.
+Vehicles such as Waymo have now become much more common in society, taking over the role of drivers.
+The project below showcases a way to build a self-driving car that allows the user to control it with a device, or have it avoid obstacles in its way.

 ```HTML
 <!--- This is an HTML comment in Markdown -->